Economic Science Association Statement of Purpose and Bylaws

 - The President of the Association shall preside at all meetings of the Association and the Executive Committee.
 In the case of his disability, these duties shall devolve upon the Past President, then the President-Elect, then the North American Vice President, the European Vice President, or Asia-Pacific Vice President (with precedence determined by location of the meeting), then the Treasurer, then the Vice President of Information, in that order.

-- A Nominating Committee, consisting of the Past President in the preceeding year and two additional members of the Executive Committee, will be appointed by the President.
+- A Nominating Committee, consisting of the Past President in the preceding year and two additional members of the Executive Committee, will be appointed by the President.
 At least two months before the annual meeting the Nominating Committee will poll the Membership for nominations for all expiring terms of members of the Executive Committee.
 From these nominations, the Nominating Committee will propose a limited slate of candidates who are willing to serve, and this slate will be approved by the Executive Committee.
-The North American Vice President, the European Vice President, or the Asia-Pacific Vice President (depending on the location of the annual meeting) shall be responsible for organizing elections.
-The Membership will select from the slate of candidates by approval voting.
+The past president shall be responsible for organizing elections.
+The Membership will select from the slate of candidates.